implse/Data_Structure_Python/README.md

 Adjacency matrix provides constant time access (O(1) ) to determine if there is an edge between two nodes.
 Space complexity of the adjacency matrix is O(V**2).

 ### Adjacency List

+An adjacency list is an array A of separate lists.
+Each element of the array Ai is a list, which contains all the vertices that are adjacent to vertex i.

+The space complexity of adjacency list is O(V + E) because in an adjacency list information is stored only for those edges that actually exist in the graph.
+In a lot of cases, where a matrix is sparse using an adjacency matrix may not be very useful.
+This is because using an adjacency matrix will take up a lot of space where most of the elements will be 0, anyway.
+In such cases, using an adjacency list is better.